Anonymouse-dev-hub/Ticket-Asset-Register-Web-App/README.md

 ### 3. Production Build

-When you are ready to deploy, run the following command in the `asset-register-ui` directory:
+When you are ready to deploy, run the following command in the `ui` directory:

 ```bash
 npm run build